melsman/melsman.github.io/cv.md

 * Wojciech Michal Pawlak (industrial PhD student in collaboration with SimCorp)

 #### Publications

+* [2019a] Martin Elsman, Troels Henriksen, and Niels G. W. Serup.
+Data-Parallel Flattening by Expansion.
+In Proceedings of the 6th ACM SIGPLAN International Workshop on Libraries, Languages and Compilers for Array Programming (ARRAY '19).
+Phoenix, AZ, USA.
+June, 2019.

 * [2019] Troels Henriksen, Frederik Thorøe, Martin Elsman, and Cosmin Oancea.
 Incremental Flattening for Nested Data Parallelism.
 In Proceedings of the 24th Symposium on Principles and Practice of Parallel Programming (PPoPP '19).
 Washington, DC, USA.
 February 2019.